AllenNeuralDynamics/Rhapso/README.md

 ## Summary
 Rhapso is a set of Python components for registration, alignment, and stitching of large-scale, 3D, tile-based, multiscale microscopy datasets.

 Rhapso was developed by the Allen Institute for Neural Dynamics.
 Rhapso is comprised of stateless components.
-You can call these components using pipeline scripts with the option to run on a single machine or scale out with Ray to cloud based (currently only supporting AWS) clusters.
+You can call these components using a pipeline script, with the option to run on a single machine or scale out with Ray to cloud based (currently only supporting AWS) clusters.

 Current data loaders support Zarr and Tiff.